WHAT DOES “CONFIDENTIALITY” MEAN?

 WHAT IS THE FEE FOR THERAPY?

 I accept credit card, cash and check payments.
-I offer a $10 fee discount per session for cash or check payments.
+I offer a $5/session discount for cash or check payments.

 WHAT IS THE CANCELLATION POLICY?

 I require cancellation notice a minimum of 24 hours in advance of your appointment time.
 Because I have reserved the entire hour for you, the more notice you can provide the better.
 If I am available and you reschedule your appointment within the next 5 business days (Monday-Friday) in addition to your next appointment, you will not be charged the missed appointment fee.
 However, I am often booked out for two to three weeks at a time and may not have anything available.
 You get a freebie the first time you cancel late.
 Please be advised that you will be charged the full session fee per session cancelled with less than 24 hours’ notice thereafter.